So, you've created the perfect Angular website or app.

 An Angular tooltip is an overlay UI component that is displayed on top of a specific point in a page to communicate with the users.
 It is generally used to keep users informed or introduce new functionality to them.
 And there are various ways to create one for your Angular app.

 Firstly, you can go the hard way and create a tooltip simply by coding it from scratch.
-Depending on the complexity you expect from the tooltip, the difficulty of creating it will change.
-For example, if you just want to provide an additional piece of information when hovered over a certain point on the page, it’ll not be as tough; but if you want to add buttons into it you’ll have to work it a bit.
+Depending on the complexity you expect from the tooltip, the difficulty of creating it will vary.
+For example, if you just want to provide an additional piece of information when hovering over a certain point on the page, it won't be as tough; but if you want to add buttons into it, you'll have to work it a bit.

-But if you want to take the easy way, you can use third-party software that is designed to create overlay components for web apps, such as UserGuiding.
-With this method, you don’t have to write a single line of code to create any tooltip you have in mind.
-And the best part is that such tools come with a ton of different features to get the most out of your tooltips and other components through segmentation or built-in analytics.
+If you want to take the easy way, you can use third-party software like UserGuiding that's designed to create tooltips and other overlay components for web apps.
+With this method, you don't have to write a single line of code to create any tooltip you have in mind.
+Click here to try UserGuiding for free and see how easy it is to make a tooltip in 15 minutes.

 Or, if you don't want to create something from scratch but still want to create a simple tooltip you coded yourself, you can read on and pick the open-source tooltip libraries from the list I'll get to in a bit.
 But before that, we need to talk about this: